Tag Archives: science fiction

 A friend of mine billed Source Code as ‘The Matrix meets Minority Report.’
 While this may be a tad broad, it is not an entirely inaccurate explanation of Source Code.
 Although a Sci-fi film at its core, Source Code is more enjoyable to the general public than many other titles in its genre and will leave one thinking afterwards too.

 Earlier, a bomb went off on a train in Chicago and it is rumoured that another one will go off in the middle of the same city later that day.
 Colter’s task is to find the bomb and discover information about the bomber.
-His superiors, the pretty Captain Colleen Goodwin (Vera Farmiga – The Boy in the Striped Pyjamas, Orphan, Up in the Air) and Dr. Rutledge (Jeffrey Wright – Casino Royale, W., The Ides of March) believe that the information could be crucial in deterring the next attack.
+His superiors, the pretty Captain Colleen Goodwin (Vera Farmiga – The Boy in the Striped Pyjamas, Up in the Air, The Judge) and Dr. Rutledge (Jeffrey Wright – Casino Royale, W., The Ides of March) believe that the information could be crucial in deterring the next attack.
 Yet, after going into the Source Code a few times, Colter’s motives change.
 He intends not only to complete his mission; but also to save the passengers on the train and ask out Christina.

 Source Code’s plot has numerous holes that one can pick at without difficulty.
 It can also feel quite repetitive at times.
 The director, Duncan Jones (Moon), a relative novice to the industry, puts forward some interesting ideas that bring to mind tenuous comparisons to The Matrix for de facto teleporting someone into a computer-generated world; and Minority Report for preventing an incident from occurring by using highly futuristic and technologically advanced methods.
 Yet, Jones also leaves several aspects of the plot with a lot of explaining to do; most notably the paradox of time-travelling and the ending.